kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(1\) You must not discriminate against any qualified individual with a disability, by reason of such disability, in the provision of air transportation;

 \(2\) You must not require a qualified individual with a disability to accept special services (including, but not limited to, preboarding) that the individual does not request.
-However, you may require preboarding as a condition of receiving certain seating or in-cabin stowage accommodations, as specified in §§382.83(c), 382.85(b), and 382.123(a) of this part.
+However, you may require preboarding as a condition of receiving certain seating or in-cabin stowage accommodations, as specified in §[[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.83   Through what mechanisms do carriers make seating accommodations?|§382.83]](c), 382.85(b), and 382.123(a) of this part.

 \(3\) You must not exclude a qualified individual with a disability from or deny the person the benefit of any air transportation or related services that are available to other persons, except where specifically permitted by this Part.
 This is true even if there are separate or different services available for individuals with a disability, except when specifically permitted by another section of this Part; and

 \(4\) You must not take any adverse action against an individual (e.g., refusing to provide transportation) because the individual asserts, on his or her own behalf or through or on behalf of others, rights protected by this part or the Air Carrier Access Act.

-\(b\) As an indirect carrier, you must comply with §§382.17 through 382.157 of this part when providing facilities or services to passengers that would have otherwise been provided by a direct air carrier.
+\(b\) As an indirect carrier, you must comply with §[[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.17   May carriers limit the number of passengers with a disability on a flight?|§382.17]] through 382.157 of this part when providing facilities or services to passengers that would have otherwise been provided by a direct air carrier.

 \[Doc.
 No. DOT-OST-2004-19482, 73 FR 27665, May 13, 2008, as amended at 75 FR 44887, July 30, 2010\]